Tert-Butyldimethylsilyl chloride

 tert-Butyldimethylsilyl chloride is an organosilicon compound with the formula (Me3C)Me2SiCl (Me = CH3).
 It is commonly abbreviated as TBSCl or TBDMSCl.
-It is a silane containing two methyl groups, a tert-butyl group, and a reactive chloride.
+It is a chlorosilane containing two methyl groups and a tert-butyl group.
+As such it is more bulky that trimethylsilyl chloride.
 It is a colorless or white solid that is soluble in many organic solvents but reacts with water and alcohols.
 The compound is used to protect alcohols in organic synthesis.
-Examples can be found in the Nicolaou taxol total synthesis.

 tert-Butyldimethylsilyl chloride reacts with alcohols in the presence of base to give tert-butyldimethylsilyl ethers: